sahilrajput03/sahilrajput03/english-vocab.md

 2. Some phrases:

-SENTENCE 1 - "The ads should be published no later than 7 AM EST on Monday"
+  - SENTENCE 1 - "The ads should be published no later than 7 AM EST on Monday"

-SENTENCE 2 - "But not earlier than Monday at 12 AM EST"
+  - SENTENCE 2 - "But not earlier than Monday at 12 AM EST"

+    **Explanations:**

-In SENTENCE 1, "no later than" means that the action should be done by the specified time, and it's okay to do it earlier.
+  - In SENTENCE 1, "no later than" means that the action should be done by the specified time, and it's okay to do it earlier.

-In SENTENCE 2, the action should begin on Monday at the earliest and should **not** start before midnight (12 AM) Eastern Standard Time (EST).
+  - In SENTENCE 2, the action should begin on Monday at the earliest and should **not** start before midnight (12 AM) Eastern Standard Time (EST).

 1. Unsolicited advice: